serai-dex/serai/docs/processor/Multisig Rotation.md

    is how long transactions take to confirm, transactions made past the end of this period would only received after the next period.
 After the next period, the prior multisig adds fees and a delay to all received funds (as it forwards the funds from itself to the new multisig).
-A `+ 1` provides grace for latency.
+A `+ 2` provides grace for latency.

-   The `+ 1` also opens the aforementioned liquidity draining attack, unfortunately, yet only for a single block.
+   The `+ 2` also opens the aforementioned liquidity draining attack, unfortunately, yet only for a brief moment only when a rotation occurs.

 4) The prior multisig continues handling `Batch`s and `Burn`s for another `CONFIRMATIONS` blocks.